secminhr/Gift/Questions.md

 ```

 # Challenges
-In this section, I'll provide you with some complex problems.
+In this section, I'll provide you with more complex problems than above.
+For each problem, you can first think of your own solution and try to implement it.
+After you finished, (or you couldn't think of any), check out the hints of the problem and try to follow the hints to complete it.